 Checking Kendal donations before they are priced

 A handful of donation types are worth a closer inspection before they go out in a Kendal shop.
-Gold and silver jewellery can carry a hallmark too small to notice at a glance; watches keep value even when they no longer run; silver cutlery and ornaments are routinely taken for plate; and coins, sovereigns and medals often arrive loose among costume pieces.
+The hallmark on gold or silver jewellery is often too small to catch at a glance.
+Watches keep their value even when they no longer run.
+Silver cutlery and ornaments are easily taken for plate, and coins, sovereigns and medals often arrive loose among the costume pieces.

 Should such an item be priced as ordinary costume jewellery, it changes hands for a token sum while the charity quietly forgoes the difference.
 With no warning on the rail, the same mistake is easily repeated.